arthurmv/MP4maker/README.md

 # MP4maker
-A Windows ffmpeg script aiming get the best quality into standard mp4 video file.
+A Windows ffmpeg script aiming get the best quality transcoding to standard mp4 video file with ease.
 ## Requirements
 * ffmpeg in PATH
 * MediaInfo in PATH